Skip to content

 "We have requested that the Planning Department provide us with updates on the status of the project as they become available," Chen's office said in a statement.

-The Light did not immediately receive comment from the Department of Toxic Substances Control about the new project proposal.
+The Light did not immediately receive a comment from the Department of Toxic Substances Control about the new project proposal.

 Anne Marie Kristoff and John R. Adkins contributed reporting.